 Service catalogue management

-Service catalogue is a database or structured document with information about all live IT services, including those available for Deployment.
+According to ITIL good practice, a service catalogue is a database or structured document with information about all live IT services, including those available for deployment.
 The Service Catalogue is the only part of the service portfolio published to customers, and is used to support the sale and delivery of IT Services.
-The Service Catalogue includes information about deliverables, prices, contact points, ordering and request Processes.
+The Service Catalogue includes information about deliverables, prices, contact points, ordering and request processes.

-Resources and Grid services either operated by Resource Centres or by EGI.eu are registered in the EGI repository for storing and presenting topology and resource information, named GOCDB.
+In the EGI context, Resources and Grid services either operated by Resource Centres or by EGI.eu are registered in the EGI repository for storing and presenting topology and resource information, named GOCDB.

 GOCDB provides information about production services and information about the respective administrators and security contacts.
 It also supports service management functions such as declaring a downtime.